 Ensembles such as the fittings and fixtures of Empress Elisabeth's farmers' parlor in the Schönbrunn dairy and a young girl's room in the Biedermeier style, spittoons, commodes elegantly disguised as seating, and other curiosities can also be marveled at.

 Also definitely worth seeing is the exhibition area dedicated to the bentwood furniture of the Thonet brothers and to the great architects of Vienna Modernism (Wagner, Hoffmann, Loos).
 Also collected and displayed are ensembles and furniture from the inter-war period through to Austrian furniture design of the 20th and 21st centuries.

 Also on display: the permanent exhibition Sissi in the Movies, which takes a look behind the scenes of the world-famous 1950s trilogy with Romy Schneider.

 The Emperor's Couch

-A special guided tour entitled "The Emperor's Couch or How does the red carpet arrive in the Imperial Palace" will give a glimpse into the so-called Federal Property Administration right next door to the Vienna Furniture Museum, once a month in 2020.
+A special guided tour entitled "The Emperor's Couch" gives a glimpse into the so-called Federal Property Administration right next door to the Vienna Furniture Museum, once a month.
 The furniture of the former imperial house of Habsburg-Lothringen, which is still used at official receptions of the Republic of Austria, is kept there.
 Visitors on the tours learn which red carpets are rolled out for which occasions and what the Emperor's Couch is still used for today.
 The tours end in the Vienna Furniture Museum, where permanent and special exhibitions can also be visited.
 Information and application

 Find information about the imperial family Habsburg on "The World of Habsburgs"